 What is Golu?
 Golu is observed every fall during the ten-day Indian festival of Navrathri and is celebrated in South Indian Tamil homes, especially by the women of the household.
 During this festival, in the evenings, women in the neighborhood invite each other to visit and view their Golu displays, and to celebrate the arts, music, and education.

 Golu displays are odd-numbered steps depicting various scenes in Indian mythology using dolls, toys, souvenirs and collectables.
-Some people create elaborate scenes with Legos and any toys and dolls that convey a story or a theme.
-This is also an opportunity for women and their families to show their artistic side.
+Some people even create elaborate scenes with Legos and any toys and dolls that convey a story or a theme.
+Golu also gives an opportunity for the women and their families to show off their artistic side.

 During the viewing of Golu, kids and adults alike are encouraged to share their artistic talents by singing or playing a musical instrument of their choice.

 On the 9th day of the festival a special puja (religious celebration) is offered to goddess Saraswati who is the Goddess of wisdom, arts, music, sciences and enlightenment.
 Books and musical instruments are placed in front of an idol of Saraswati and kids pray to her for good grades 😄 and good source of knowledge.

 The tenth day is the last day of the Golu festival and is called Vijayadasami.
 This is considered to be the most auspicious day of all.
 It was the day on which evil was finally destroyed by good.
 It marks a new and prosperous beginning.
 New projects initiated on this day are believed to succeed and flourish, and kids in Southern India often start tutoring on this day and some young kids start pre-school as well.